10 Tips for Staying Safe While Camping in the Wilderness

 A: Yes.
 Camping in the wilderness is safe.
 However, this doesn’t mean you can be reckless.

-Wilderness camping can come with many challenges and even be hazardous if you aren’t prepared properly for your adventure.
+Wilderness camping can be challenging and even hazardous if you aren’t properly prepared for your adventure.

 The best way to prepare for your wilderness camping trip is to research where you intend to go, pack the right gear and enough food and water, check the weather, and learn how to light a campfire safely.